too-old-to-code/time-slotter/readme.md

 Both HH:MM:SS and HH:MM are valid, but if you do not include seconds, you cannot use seconds as the unit for either the slotDuration or the spacer.

 ```
-let mySlots = timeSlot('03:35', '10:00', 30)
+let mySlots = timeSlotter('03:35', '10:00', 30)
 ```

-An array of arrays is returned when you invoke timeSlot.
+An array of arrays is returned when you invoke timeSlotter.
 Each nested array represents a time-slot, with a start and end time.
 If you decide to use the `joinOn` options, then an array of strings is returned according to the string you chose to join on.

 ### Example:

 ```
-console.log(timeSlot('03:35', '05:30', 25))
+console.log(timeSlotter('03:35', '05:30', 25))

 //	[ 	[ '03:35', '04:00' ],
 // 		[ '04:00', '04:25' ],